leoloso/leoloso.com/src/posts/pop-api-first-schemaless-graphql.md

 I have recently implemented GraphQL's specification using [PoP](https://github.com/leoloso/PoP)'s component-based architecture, and it works like a charm!
 Because server-side components can represent a graph (as I hinted at in my [article for Smashing Magazine](https://www.smashingmagazine.com/2019/01/introducing-component-based-api/)), these can be used instead of schemas to represent the application's data model, providing all the same features that schemas do.

-Moreover, I can claim without a doubt or regret: **Schemas are not only the foundation of GraphQL, but also its biggest liability!** Because of the architecture they impose, schemas (as coded through the [Schema Definition Language](https://www.prisma.io/blog/graphql-sdl-schema-definition-language-6755bcb9ce51)) limit what GraphQL can (or cannot) achieve, leading to GraphQL's biggest drawbacks: Limited server-side caching, over-complexity (schema stitching, schema federation), risk of Denial of Service attacks, difficulty of having a decentralized team collaborate on the schema (which may lead to monolithic data models), among others.
+Moreover, I can claim without a doubt or regret: **Schemas are not only the foundation of GraphQL, but also its biggest liability!** Because of the architecture they impose, schemas (as coded through the [Schema Definition Language](https://www.prisma.io/blog/graphql-sdl-schema-definition-language-6755bcb9ce51)) limit what GraphQL can (or cannot) achieve, leading to GraphQL's biggest drawbacks: Limited server-side caching, over-complexity (schema stitching, schema federation), risk of Denial of Service attacks, and difficulty of having a decentralized team collaborate on the schema (which may lead to monolithic data models), among others.

 Components can avoid all of these issues...

 ### Introducing GraphQL API for PoP

-The result of my research is the new project [GraphQL API for PoP](https://github.com/getpop/api-graphql), which is based on the also new project [PoP API](https://github.com/getpop/api)), and which may possibly be the first “schemaless” implementation of GraphQL.
+The result of my research is the new project [GraphQL API for PoP](https://github.com/getpop/api-graphql) (based on the [PoP API](https://github.com/getpop/api)), which may possibly be the first “schemaless” implementation of GraphQL.

-(The implementation of the spec is no 100% complete yet: Support for GraphQL's input query is currently missing, but it should be ready within a couple of weeks).
+(The implementation of the GraphQL spec is no 100% complete yet: Support for GraphQL's input query is currently missing, but it should be ready within a couple of weeks).

-Well, actually calling it “schemaless” is a bit tricky, since there is a schema... but **it is not coded by anyone!** Instead, it is automatically-generated from the component model itself.
+Well, actually calling it “schemaless” is up to debate, since there is a schema... but **it is not coded by anyone!** Instead, it is automatically-generated from the component model itself: Simply by coding classes following OOP principles, the application will generate the schema.

 Similar to GraphQL, the schema can be inspected through the introspection `"__schema"` field:

 [/api/graphql/?query=__schema](https://nextapi.getpop.org/api/graphql/?query=__schema)

-The links below show how PoP satisfies the GraphQL specification, having the response mirror the query:
+The links below show how PoP satisfies the GraphQL specification, having the response mirror the query, and support for all expected features (arguments, variables, directives, etc):

-(**Note:** Please notice that the query input is different to that from GraphQL: Instead of passing the `query` in the body of the request, it is passed through parameter `fields` using a [slightly different syntax](https://github.com/getpop/api#query-syntax).
-This change is done to support URL-based server-side caching, which is not easily available using GraphQL's standard way to retrieve data.
-While this is the only way to query data in PoP right now, the GraphQL's syntax will soon be also supported; this will enable the client to choose which of the 2 input methods to provide the query: GraphQL's body-based one, or PoP's URL-based one.)
+(**Note:** Please notice that the query input is different to that from GraphQL: Instead of passing the query in the body of the request, it is passed through URL parameter `query` using a [slightly different syntax](https://github.com/getpop/api#query-syntax).
+This change is done to support server-side caching, which is not directly available in GraphQL.
+This is only temporary: Once support for GraphQL's query input is added, the client will be able to choose which of the 2 query input methods to use, either GraphQL's body-based one or PoP's URL-based one.)

 _**Simple query:**_<br/>
 [/api/graphql/?query=posts.id|title|url](https://nextapi.getpop.org/api/graphql/?query=posts.id|title|url)